EddyVerbruggen/nativescript-secure-storage/README.md

 ## iOS Simulator

 Currently this plugin defaults to using `NSUserDefaults` on **iOS Simulators**.
-You can change this behaviour by providing `disableFallbackToUserDefaults` the constructor of `SecureStorage`.
+You can change this behaviour by providing `disableFallbackToUserDefaults` to the constructor of `SecureStorage`.
 This then uses the keychain instead of `NSUserDefaults` on simulators.

-If you're running into issues similar to [Issue_10](https://github.com/EddyVerbruggen/nativescript-secure-storage/issues/10) consider using the default behaviour again.
+If you're running into issues similar to [issue_10](https://github.com/EddyVerbruggen/nativescript-secure-storage/issues/10), consider using the default behaviour again.

 ## Credits
 * On __iOS__ we're leveraging the KeyChain using the [SAMKeychain](https://github.com/soffes/SAMKeychain) library (on the Simulator `NSUserDefaults`),